a-down/quick-measure-gps-app/README.md

 ### Auto Measure

-Use your phone's GPS to automatically track and display your path as you walk or run around the space you want to measure.
-You can "Start Measuring", "Pause Measuring", and "Resume Measuring".
+Automatically track your path with your phone's GPS as you walk or run around the space you want to measure.
+You can "Start Measuring," "Pause Measuring," and "Resume Measuring."

 ### Manual Measure

-Use your phone's GPS to manually add markers to your path.
-This feature is best when you expect straight lines on your path or when you are unable to walk where you want to measure.
+Manually add markers to your path with your phone's GPS.
+Use "Manual Measure" to create straight line or when you cannot walk the line you wish to measure.

 ### Tap to Measure

-Your traditional measurement tool that involves tapping on a map to add markers.
+Tap on the map to add markers with this traditional measurement tool.

-### Save Map
+### Save Measurements

 Save a measurement from any tool to view later in the "Saved" tab.
-Saved measurements display a quickview with measurement name, date saved, distance, and area.
-Click on the measurement to view the map with saved measurements.
+Saved measurements display a quick view with the measurement's name, creation date, distance, and area.
+Click on the measurement to view the map.

 ### Measurement Display

-Display distance and area or just distance on the map.
-Great option for runners, dog walkers, or anyone else that only needs to find the distance of their path.
+Display distance and area or only distance on the map.
+Ideal for runners, dog walkers, or anyone only requiring distance.

 ### Units of Measurement

-Units of measurement available are `feet`, `yards`, `miles`, `acres`, `meters`, and `kilometers`.
+Units of measurement available: `feet`, `yards`, `miles`, `acres`, `meters`, and `kilometers`.

 ## Usage
   1. Choose a measurement tool (`Auto`, `Manual`, `Tap`)